vippsas/vipps-login-api/README.md

 <!-- END_COMMENT -->

-With the Login API, users can login to your service by using their Vipps account.
+With the Login API, users can log in to your service by using their Vipps account.
 This simplifies the process for users, as they don't need to fill out a form or remember a password to access your services.
 This also provides you with pre-verified user data.